benblack769/benblack769.github.io/exploration_intelligence/generalized_intelligence_requirements.md

 ### Inspiration

 I have always been a fan of SimCity.
 Awhile ago, I decided it would be neat to build a simulation of the world where all simulated behavior occurs at the individual level, instead of relying on models of broader societal behavior.
-I realized that I would need the individuals to have some level of intelligence for this to work.
+After some thought, I realized that I would need the individuals to have some level of intelligence for this to work.

 I started listing out requirements of this AI.
 At a basic level, each individual needs to be able to figure out what is best for itself, under a variety of different situations.
 Ideally, these individuals working for themselves will eventually learn how to work together in order to achieve mutual benefit, i.e. social behavior, or a hivemind.